Home Motorhome & Campervan Hire in New Zealand

 Renting a motorhome in New Zealand can be quite expensive, especially during school holidays (during Christmas holidays in particular).
 So if you plan to travel between December and January, you should increase your budget and make your booking as soon as possible!

-Motorhome prices vary according to the agency, the availability and the season.
-The sooner you book your motorhome, the better prices you’re likely to get.
+Motorhome prices vary according to the agency, the availability and season.
 Booking a motorhome two or three months in advance will be much cheaper than booking one a week before you’re leaving!
-Especially in peak season, it is quite common for companies to no longer have any vehicles available for the following 3 to 4 weeks.

 📅 Departure in December (high season)

-🚐 Campervan for 4 / 5 people (first example without shower / second example with shower)
+🚐 Campervan for 4 / 5 people (without shower / with shower)

 ⏱️ 2 weeks rental